 channels from the menu, and then click OK.

 If a notification channel that you want to add isn't listed, then click Manage notification channels.
 You are taken to the Notification channels page in a new browser tab.
 From this page, you can update the configured notification channels.
-After you have completed your updates, return to the original tab, click Refresh autorenew, and then select the notification channels to add to the alerting policy.
+After you have completed your updates, return to the original tab, click autorenewRefresh, and then select the notification channels to add to the alerting policy.

 - To advance to the documentation section, click Next.

 - Click Name and enter a name for the alerting policy.

 - Optional: Click Documentation, and then add any information that you want included in a notification message.

 When an alert is triggered by a metric threshold condition, Monitoring creates an incident (and a corresponding event).